 In his amazing book, Why isn’t my brain working?, Dr. Datis Kharrazian states that gargling until we shed tears is the level of activation necessary to effectively stimulate the vagus nerve.
 So, get your workout clothes on and supercharge your oil pulling to support a healthier gut.

-If you’d like to take a deeper dive into the topic of oil pulling, we invite you to download our free resource, The Ultimate Oil Pulling Guidebook.
+If you’d like to take a deeper dive into the topic of oil pulling, we invite you to download our FREE eBook, The Ultimate Oil Pulling Guide.

 You know when you are cleaning your tongue and you go ‘just’ too far and feel like you are going to provoke a vomit response?
 Well, there’s a silver lining for this feeling… It stimulates the vagus nerve!